-IFRP invites Idaho forest collaborative groups to participate in a two day workshop - Sustaining Forest Collaboration in Idaho: Expanding Shared Stewardship of Federal Forests.
-The annual event brings together leaders from the timber industry, local government, conservation organizations, community groups, and land management agencies from across the state.
+IFRP invites Idaho forest collaborative groups to participate in a two day workshop -Shared Stewardship: Building a Common Vision for Idaho.
+The workshop brings together leaders from the timber industry, local government, conservation organizations, community groups, and land management agencies from across the state.
 The collaborative groups in Idaho continue to evolve and innovate in their efforts to restore forests at a landscape scale.
-The Partners have structured this workshop to review progress to date and design strategies to expand shared stewardship of Idaho's federal forests through collaboration.
+Public and private landowners share the resources in those landscapes, as well as the risks associated with the resource conditions.
+The Partners have structured this workshop to initiate a dialogue.
+The purpose is to engage collaborative groups in Idaho's strategy to implement the shared stewardship initiative.

 Travel Assistance: A successful workshop, similar to an effective collaboration, depends on broad representation from diverse interests.
 IFRP recognizes that travel costs can limit attendance.
 Our objective is to encourage participation by offering to offset travel costs.
 If travel costs prevent your participation, please review the information in the Travel Assistance heading listed below, and submit an application for assistance.